dwarakanathc100/go_training/day-14/go-modules-git-tags-notes.md

 ```bash
 go mod vendor
 ```
-This creates a `vendor/` folder that holds all the project dependencies.
+This creates a `vendor` folder that holds all the project dependencies.
 When building with the `-mod=vendor` flag, Go uses the dependencies in this folder instead of downloading them.

 ---